Peeni Henare: In Government, 2017-2023

-In Opposition, 2023-present
+In Opposition, 2023-2026

 During the 2023 New Zealand general election held on 14 October, Henare lost Tāmaki Makaurau by a narrow margin of 42 votes to Te Pāti Māori (Māori Party) candidate Takutai Tarsh Kemp.
 He was re-elected to Parliament on the party list.
 In early November 2023, Henare applied for a judicial recount.
 On 15 November, the Electoral Commission found that Kemp has won by a margin of 42 votes.

 Following the formation of the National-led coalition government in late November 2023, Henare became spokesperson for defence, sport and recreation, and associate health in the Shadow Cabinet of Chris Hipkins.

 On 5 December 2023, Henare was granted retention of the title The Honourable, in recognition of his term as a member of the Executive Council.

 In February 2024, Henare attracted media attention after he used a metaphor involving a gun during a Māori language speech prior to Waitangi Day.
 Criticising the Government's policies towards Māori, he stated: "This is a fight that will not be fought just in Parliament.
 I lift my gun, and I let the shots do the talking."
 Henare subsequently clarified that he was referring to a "figurative gun" rather than an actual gun.
 ACT leader David Seymour described Henare's metaphor of shooting people as inappropriate.
 Henare was defended by Labour Party leader Chris Hipkins, who argued that Henare was using a metaphor and not making an actual death threat.
 Hipkins also responded that Seymour was not in a position to "throw stones" given his 2023 remarks about blowing up the Ministry for Pacific Peoples.

-On 10 December 2024, House Speaker Gerry Brownlee referred Henare along with Te Pāti Māori (TPM) MPs Hana-Rawhiti Maipi-Clarke, Rawiri Waititi and Debbie Ngarewa-Packer to the Privileges Committee for leading a haka (ka mate) that interrupted vote proceedings during the first reading of the Treaty Principles Bill on 14 November 2024.
+On 10 December 2024, House Speaker Gerry Brownlee referred Henare along with Te Pāti Māori (TPM) MPs Hana-Rawhiti Maipi-Clarke, Rawiri Waititi and Debbie Ngarewa-Packer to the Privileges Committee for leading a haka (Ka Mate) that interrupted vote proceedings during the first reading of the Treaty Principles Bill on 14 November 2024.
 On 13 March 2025, Henare appeared before the Privileges Committee where he apologised for getting out of his seat but refused to apologise for participating in the haka.
 On 26 March, the Committee found that Henare had acted in a "disorderly" way in joining the TPM-led haka but ruled that his actions did not amount to "contempt."